 With Canvas content, it is important to consider layout and formatting within a course, for online quizzes, and for documents, video or audio files that are shared.

-Structural formatting is accomplished with Headings.
 Headings are used to create an outline, or table of contents, that helps users to navigate the content more efficiently.
-This is especially true for readers who navigate using assistive technology.
-Thus, using headings is a very simple method of increasing the usability of your electronic content.
-You can apply headings in Word documents, on the web, and in Canvas courses.
+You can apply the concept of headings in almost every kind of electronic content, including Word documents, on the web, and in Canvas courses.

 - Use headings to provide a page structure or outline